Tessi-Tms/TmsRestBundle/Resources/doc/howto.md

         try {
             $view = $this->view(
             $this
-                ->get('tms.rest.formatter.factory')
-                ->buildDoctrineCollectionHypermediaFormatter(
+                ->get('tms_rest.formatter.factory')
+                ->create(
+                    'orm_collection',
                     $this->getRequest()->get('_route'),
                     $this->getRequest()->getRequestFormat()
                 )
                 ->setObjectManager(
                     $this->get('doctrine.orm.entity_manager'),
-                    'Foo\Entity\Product' // PRODUCT object class
+                    'Foo\Entity\Product' // Product object class.
-                    //(i.e. class of the related collection you need to retrieve) )
+                    // (i.e. class of the related collection you need to retrieve) )
+                // addItemRoute is required to generate links of the related collection;
+                // for simple collection the item route is guessed you don't need to use it.
                 ->addItemRoute(
                     'Foo\Entity\Offer' // Product object class
                     'api_products_get_product' // Route to show single product )
-                // addItemRoute is required to generate links of the related collection;
-                // for simple collection the item route is guessed you don't need to use it ->setCriteria(array(
+                // This complex criteria means that the "offers" property of
+                // the Product entity must match the Offer id given in params.
+                ->setCriteria(array(
                     'offers' => array(
                         'id' => $id
                     )
                 ))
-                // This complex criteria means that the "offers" property of
-                // the Product entity must match the Offer id given in params ->setSort(array(
+                ->setSort(array(
                     $sort_field => $sort_order,
                 ))